thejaminator/prompt_reward_rl/documentation/main_page.md

 |----------------------------------------------------------------|--------------------------------------------------------------|

-Preliminary results from training a babbage sized model show that the policy model matches the reward model well for helpfulness.
+Preliminary results from training a babbage sized model show that the policy model seems to match the desired target for helpfulness.
-However, for harmlessness the model does not perform as well.
+However, we find that the policy model often sacrifices harmlessness for helpfulness.
+See section "Does it work to maximize both rewards?".

 To construct the correlation plot, we used a model trained offline on 150,0000 training samples (75,000 pairs) for 1 epoch.
 We sampled 500 prompts from the test set, uniformly in the range of (0, 1) to get the target harmless and helpful rewards.
 These rewards were sampled individually and are not correlated.